Review of biosecurity import requirements for fresh dragon fruit from Vietnam

-A decision to import dragon fruit from the Vietnam into Australia is a commercial decision between an importer in Australia and a supplier in Vietnam who can meet the import conditions.
+A decision to import dragon fruit from Vietnam into Australia is a commercial decision between an importer in Australia and a supplier in Vietnam who can meet the import conditions.
 Import permits would need to be issued for trade to commence.

 Final Report - Pests of quarantine concern

 The final report for the risk analysis for fresh dragon fruit from Vietnam identifies seven pests of quarantine concern which require risk management measures.
 All of these pests are arthropods.

 - Coffee mealybug (Planococcus lilacinus)